evinr/Graphic_Design/Resumes/LandscapeBlocks/README.txt

-This resume was one that I did for my ultra talented friend.
-I figure that it was there so why not give it a go.
-The focus was showing an increasing ammount of skill and responsibility.
-The landscape was dictated by the fact that the job history was greater than 3 or 4 and the resume was atypical so it was acceptable.
+This is a resume that I created for a talented illustrator; it was my intention to provide a minimalist approach while maximizing the information being relayed.